czaariel/CyberPatriot/Checklists/LinuxChecklist.md

 When you see `$word` do not type it as is, replace it with what the variable is asking.
 #### Related to the script

-        Please note unauthorized use of this may result in disqualification from CyberPatriot competition Write down all passwords and answer forensics questions BEFORE running this script
+	Please note unauthorized use of this may result in disqualification from CyberPatriot competition

+	Write down all passwords and answer forensics questions BEFORE running this script

 	Important:

 		1) Read the read me to check what users need to be added/removed and whose password needs to be changed

 		2) Make sure to write down all forensics questions and points earned incase the script messes up

-         3) Check the users and replace them into the variables located near the password and userchange function function
+		3) Save the file with a `.sh` ending.
+Example: `linuxscript.sh`

 		4) Check all capitalization and spelling

 		5) Use "sudo bash linuxscript.sh" to run file when ready

-         6) NOTES: ADD A MENU FOR SCRIPT!; ADD
+		6) You will have to be in the right directory to run.
+For example, if the script is saved on the desktop, you have to use `cd /home/$currentuser/Desktop`

 ## Checklist